isaacnmm/pestpolicy-hugo2XX/content/posts/is-wall-gecko-poisonous-if-eaten/index.md

 Organs like heart and kidneys are very small and may not be substantial to eat.

 Intestines need to be cleaned thoroughly before boiling them to kill any bacteria that may be in the digestive track.
-Care should be put into place when handling the liver not to damage the gall bladder (it contains the bile juice, which may poison the meat).
-- **The Bones. **Bones can be boiled to form marrowbone soup which when added some spices becomes very delicious.
+Care should be put into place when handling the liver not to damage the gall bladder (it contains the bile juice, which may poison the meat). - **The Bones. **Bones can be boiled to form marrowbone soup which when added some spices becomes very delicious.

-Before boiling, the bone skin (limb bones) must be removed as well as cleaning thoroughly the toe
-- webbed skin the skin houses a lot of bacteria and pathogens which lead to food poisoning.
+Before boiling, the bone skin (limb bones) must be removed as well as cleaning thoroughly the toe-webbed skin the skin houses a lot of bacteria and pathogens which lead to food poisoning.
 You can pass the limbs over the fire (grill) to dry the skin fully before boiling.
 Nevertheless, you should not eat any of these parts of Wall Gecko: 1. **The skin. **Ensure to dissect the Wall Geckos skin perfectly well to detach it with body meat completely.

 This prevents the meat from being contaminated with the pathogens and bacteria that may be housed in the skin.
 Never eat the Wall Geckos skin since the salmonella bacteria found in it will be transfer with the meat to your digestive track causing food poisoning.
 Moreover, the bacteria and pathogens on the skin multiply very fast.
 2. **The mouthpart. **The mouth of Wall Gecko is known to house variety of pathogens and bacteria such as salmonella.

 These bacteria hide in the teeth gaps, under the tongues, in the air sack region, on the palate and even along the throat.
 Normally, these bacteria cause infections when lizards bite you.
-When killing the Wall Gecko, it is advisable to get rid of the mouthpart completely or heat
-- treat it with high temperature (above 110 degree centigrade) to eliminate any living bacteria or pathogens.
-- **The Toes. **The toes of Wall Gecko are partially webbed.
+When killing the Wall Gecko, it is advisable to get rid of the mouthpart completely or heat-treat it with high temperature (above 110 degree centigrade) to eliminate any living bacteria or pathogens. - **The Toes. **The toes of Wall Gecko are partially webbed.

 The tip of the toes have crawls that provides a suitable hideout of bacteria and pathogens.
 It is difficult to remove these bacteria due to the coiling of the crawls.
 It is therefore necessary to cut of these sections.
 In case you must feed on them, carry out thorough cleaning and heat treatment.